Skill Demand Index

 The median required depth is L1.
 Many positions accept basic to intermediate proficiency.

-The most common pairings are Data Analysis, SQL, Power BI, Data Governance, Tableau.
+The most common pairings are SQL, Data Analysis, Power BI, Excel, Data Warehousing.
 Strengthening these alongside Snowflake improves your fit across more positions.

-Top roles: Data Analysis, Operations, Marketing, Other.
-Data Analysis positions have the highest demand at 57% of all Snowflake jobs.
+Top roles: Data Analysis, Other, Software Engineering, Marketing.
+Data Analysis positions have the highest demand at 53% of all Snowflake jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.